Family and domestic violence

 - exposing children to the effects of these behaviours

-Anyone can be affected by family and domestic violence.
+Family and domestic violence can affect anyone.
 It can impact all types of relationships, such as:

 - past or current intimate relationships - including people who are dating or living together, regardless of their gender or sexuality